Kalachuris of Tripuri: Early sovereigns

 After the decline of the Rashtrakuta and Pratihara empires, the Kalachuris assumed independence, probably during the reign of Yuvaraja-deva I (915-945 CE).

 Shankaragana III, who ascended the Kalachuri throne around 970 CE, adopted an aggressive expansion policy.
 He defeated the contemporary Gurjara-Pratihara king, who was probably Vijayapala.
 He probably died in a battle against the Chandelas.
 Shankaragana was succeeded by his younger brother Yuvarajadeva II, who established matrimonial relations with the Kalyani Chalukya ruler Tailapa II.
-The Paramara king Munja, who was an enemy of Tailapa, invaded the Kalachuri kingdom and raided their capital Tripuri.
+The Paramara Munja, who was an enemy of Tailapa, invaded the Kalachuri kingdom and raided their capital Tripuri.
 After the death of Yuvarajadeva II, the ministers placed his son Kokalla II on the throne.

 According to the Gurgi inscription of Kokalla, three neighbouring kings were afraid of him: the Gurjara king (possibly the weak Gurjara-Pratihara ruler Rajyapala), the Gauda king (the Pala ruler Mahipala), and the Kuntala king (the Kalayani Chalukya king Vikramaditya V).
 These claims suggest that Kokalla raided the territories of these kings.

 Gangeyadeva, the son and successor of Kokalla II, ascended the throne around 1015 CE.
 During the early part of his reign, he served as a vassal to another king, possibly the Paramara king Bhoja.
 He fought a war against the Chalukyas of Kalyani, possibly as a vassal of Bhoja.
 The triple alliance of Bhoja, Gangeyadeva and Rajendra Chola engaged the Chalukya king Jayasimha II at multiple frontiers.
 Both Kalachuri and Chalukya inscriptions claim success in this war: it appears that Gangeyadeva and his allies were repulsed after achieving some initial successes.

 Bhoja defeated Gangeyadeva in a war, but there is some uncertainty regarding the exact chronology.
 According to one theory, Bhoja defeated Gangeyadeva before the anti-Chalukya campaign, in which Gangeyadeva fought as a Paramara vassal.
 Another theory is that the two turned enemies after their campaign against the Chalukyas.